 - Rule passion – faith – tradition – and all things with tempered reason.

 - Be not a cancer on the earth – Leave room for nature.

-However, if the past thirty years are any indication, we may never know who built them besides what is engraved on the guidestones itself: “Sponsors: A Small Group of Americans Who Seek The Age Of Reason”
+However, if the past 30 years are any indication, we may never know who built them besides what is engraved on the guidestones itself: “Sponsors: A Small Group of Americans Who Seek The Age Of Reason”

 Know Before You Go

-From Highway 77 in Elbert County, you'll see signs pointing to "Guidestone Rd."
+Though no longer standing, the former site for the monument can be accessed from Highway 77 in Elbert County, you'll see signs pointing to "Guidestone Rd."